Teraskull/Python-Ransomware/README.md

 To test the Ransomware on your machine:

-* Edit lines 49 and 140 in the `RansomWare.py` file with your own absolute paths.
+* Edit `self.localRoot` and `path` variables in the `RansomWare.py` file with your own absolute paths.
 For testing purposes you can use the `localRoot` directory.

 * **[ATTACKER]** Run the `RSA_private_public_keys.py` script to generate two keys: a private and public key.